CloudKlass/Azure-Admin/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC.md

 1. In the Azure portal, start a **PowerShell** session within the **Cloud Shell**.

-1. From the Cloud Shell pane, run the following to remove the assignment of the custom role definition (replace the `[object_ID]` placeholder with the value of the **object ID** attribute of the **az104-02-aaduser1** Azure Active Directory user account you copied earlier in this task):
+1. From the Cloud Shell pane, run the following to remove the assignment of the custom role definition (replace the `[object_ID]` placeholder with the value of the **object ID** attribute of the **az104-02-aaduser1** Microsoft Entra ID user account you copied earlier in this task):

    ```powershell